 Heart health has come into focus this month.
 Everyone knows that heart health begins with putting exercise at the top of your priority list.
 Studies have shown exercise to lower blood pressure, reduce bad cholesterol and the incidence of Type 2 diabetes.
-Medical experts now say that a sedentary lifestyle poses as great of a health risk as smoking--contributing to heart disease, diabetes, hypertension, cancer, depression, arthritis and osteoporosis.
+Medical experts now say that a sedentary lifestyle poses as great of a health risk as smoking–contributing to heart disease, diabetes, hypertension, cancer, depression, arthritis, and osteoporosis.
 Keep reading to find out what Dr. Taglio says about the benefits of exercise at any age.

 According to a study at Washington University School of Medicine in St. Louis, older people who do endurance exercise training, end up with metabolically younger hearts.
-Researchers found that as the heart muscle takes in glucose in response to increased energy needs—like regular exercise--it is better protected against heart attacks If the heart remains sedentary, it will go into an energy-deprived state, which raises the risk of heart attack.
+Researchers found that as the heart muscle takes in glucose in response to increased energy needs—like regular exercise–it is better protected against heart attacks If the heart remains sedentary, it will go into an energy-deprived state, which raises the risk of a heart attack.

 Healthy weight is also an important factor to consider when it comes to your risk of heart disease.
-A 10 year study linked one half of all fatal heart disease cases and a quarter of all non-fatal cases to being overweight and having a high body mass index or large waist.
+A 10-year study linked one-half of all fatal heart disease cases and a quarter of all non-fatal cases to being overweight and having a high body mass index or large waist.
 A high body mass index (or large waist), visceral fat and inflammation are all linked to heart disease and a consistent exercise lifestyle is key to combating these things.
 It is important to note, you can be thin and underweight and still hold dangerous fat around your organs, so thin people still need to incorporate fitness into their lives.

 Note: BMI is not a completely accurate predictor, as athletes and sedentary people can have similar BMI scores, as it gauges weight in relation to height and is a rough estimation of heart disease risk.
 Weight around your middle section is a better predictor of heart disease risk than weight/BMI.

-The best way to trim fat from your belly is eating a healthy whole food diet, rich in nutrients and low in glycemic/ insulin stimulating foods, combined with regular exercise.
+The best way to trim fat from your belly is by eating a healthy whole food diet, rich in nutrients and low in glycemic/ insulin stimulating foods, combined with regular exercise.
 Insulin is released from eating too many carbohydrates and promotes fat, especially around your waist.
 Reducing your intake of grains, including corn-based foods, potatoes/starchy foods, and sweets will help to lower your blood glucose.